How to Remove the WooCommerce Sidebar

 A lot of those elements, as you can probably tell, have more to do with standard blogs than an actual online store.

 Unfortunately, there’s no way to remove these sidebars from your product pages from within the WooCommerce infrastructure.
 We’ll walk you through all of the steps to deal with this safely.
 It’s going to involve getting your hands a bit dirty.
-We also have an alternative solution you can use by purchasing our plugin and taking care of this removal in seconds.

 How to Hide a WooCommerce Sidebar with Code